solo-io/unik/docs/compilers/firecracker.md

-# For devs - build unikq
+# For devs - build unik
 If needed (during dev cycle), build compiler and unik:
 ```
 make compilers-firecracker